 Turn off power to the unit.
-Temporarily secure the chassis power and control wiring and turn off power to the unit.
+Temporarily secure the chassis power and control wiring and turn Off power to the unit.
 Temporarily secure the chassis power and control wiring and connectors to the top of the indoor coil cover to prevent damage during chassis installation.
 Place the outdoor coil section of the chassis onto the cabinet rails.
-Lift the rear of the chassis using the evaporator coil drain pan so that the chassis is level and centered as it is pushed in the cabinet.
-Damage to the cabinet seals will result if the chassis is not kept level until the outdoor fan cover has passed the cabinet seals, and the chassis kept centered in the cabinet.
+Lift the rear of the chassis using the handles located beneath the evaporator coil drain pan so that the chassis is level and centered as it is pushed in the cabinet.
+Damage to the cabinet seals will result if the chassis is not kept level until the outdoor fan cover has passed the cabinet seals, and if the chassis is not kept centered in the cabinet.
 After the chassis is all the way in the cabinet, check that the chassis is centered in the cabinet by verifying that it is in contact with the cabinet seals on both sides.

-Install the indoor blower cover plate and secure it with screws.
+Fasten the screws above the control deck to secure the chassis to the cabinet.
 Install the chassis power wire connector and the control wiring connector into their respective cabinet wiring connectors so that the connectors latch.
 Connect the drain line to the evaporator coil drain connection.
 Reconnect 3" piece of clear flexible tubing to secondary drain on drain pan.
 Position secondary drain through grommet of chassis and connect to flexible tubing (prime trap prior to operating).
-Install the lower access panel on the cabinet.
+Install the lower access panels on the cabinet.
 Turn on power to the unit.